RobotLL/LTDOM/index.md

 ### Extras

-Parts of hardware settings, instructions, and code will be published here: https://github.com/RobotLL/LTDOM
+Hardware settings, instructions, and code will be organized and published here: https://github.com/RobotLL/LTDOM

 ### Maintenance
-For any technical issues, please contact: Chao Zhao (czhaobb@connect.ust.hk).
+For any technical issues, please contact Chao Zhao (czhaobb@connect.ust.hk).